-Following its launch in 2000, the Withington Onwards Travel Award programme has proved extremely popular.
-Each year, members of the current Upper Sixth and the previous year’s leavers are invited to submit written applications for an award of up to £250 towards gap year or summer holiday travels incorporating work for the benefit of others.
+Following its launch in 2000, the Withington Onwards Travel Award has proved extremely popular.
+Members of the current Upper and Lower Sixth, and alumnae aged 25 or under, are invited to submit written applications for an award of up to £500 towards gap year or summer holiday travels, incorporating work for the benefit of others.

 The Travel Award has primarily been used by recipients to carry out voluntary work in developing countries, sometimes in line with their chosen subject of study at university.
 Previous winners have worked on numerous charitable projects in locations around the world, including Romania, Tanzania, Ghana, Peru, Fiji, Israel and Kenya, to name a few.
 They have been involved in a variety of work including medical, education, environmental and building projects.

 We are very sorry but due to prevailing issues around Coronavirus (Covid-19) and travel, we are unable to accept applications for the Travel Bursary in 2020.

 We will publish details of how to apply for 2021 in due course.

 Ellena Cotton (Class of 2013), spent six weeks on Saint Vincent and the Grenadines for her medical elective in the summer of 2019.
 Saint Vincent is approximately a 35-minute flight from Barbados.